MileHacker Logo

 Solo Traveler Safety and Social Opportunities

-• Baotou is generally safe for solo travelers; stay aware of your surroundings, especially at night.
+• Baotou is usually safe for people traveling alone; stay aware of your surroundings, especially at night.

-• Utilize local apps for communication and navigation on your own.
+• Utilize local apps for interaction and navigation on your own.

 • Social opportunities might exist in larger hotels or by way of online expat groups.